yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 ## Refresh
 {: #proto-auto-renewal}

-CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that the CDN has come to know at the end of the bootstrap phase.
+The CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that the CDN has come to know at the end of the bootstrap phase.
 The CDN downloads and installs it.
 This process goes on until either:

 - DNO terminates the delegation, or
 - Automatic renewal expires.